Energy industry: Policy

-Energy policy is the manner in which a given entity (often governmental) has decided to address issues of energy development including energy production, distribution and consumption.
+Energy policy is the manner in which a given entity (often governmental) has decided to address issues of energy development, including energy production, distribution and consumption.
 The attributes of energy policy may include legislation, international treaties, incentives to investment, guidelines for energy conservation, taxation and other public policy techniques.

 Security

 Energy security is the intersection of national security and the availability of natural resources for energy consumption.
 Access to cheap energy has become essential to the functioning of modern economies.
 However, the uneven distribution of energy supplies among countries has led to significant vulnerabilities.
 Threats to energy security include the political instability of several energy producing countries, the manipulation of energy supplies, the competition over energy sources, attacks on supply infrastructure, as well as accidents, natural disasters, the funding to foreign dictators, rising terrorism, and dominant countries reliance to the foreign oil supply.
 The limited supplies, uneven distribution, and rising costs of fossil fuels, such as oil and gas, create a need to change to more sustainable energy sources in the foreseeable future.
 With as much dependence that the U.S. currently has for oil and with the peaking limits of oil production; economies and societies will begin to feel the decline in the resource that we have become dependent upon.
 Energy security has become one of the leading issues in the world today as oil and other resources have become as vital to the world's people.
-However, with oil production rates decreasing and oil production peak nearing the world has come to protect what resources we have left in the world.
-With new advancements in renewable resources less pressure has been put on companies that produce the world's oil, these resources are, geothermal, solar power, wind power and hydro-electric.
-Although these are not all the current and possible future options for the world to turn to as the oil depletes the most important issue is protecting these vital resources from future threats.
-These new resources will become more useful as the price of exporting and importing oil will increase due to increase of demand.
+But with oil production rates decreasing and oil production peak nearing, the world has come to protect what resources we have left.
+With new advancements in renewable resources, less pressure has been put on companies that produce the world's oil; these resources are geothermal, solar power, wind power, and hydroelectric.
+Although these are not all the current and possible options for the world to turn to as the oil depletes, the most critical issue is protecting these vital resources from future threats.
+These new resources will become more valuable as the price of exporting and importing oil will increase due to increased demand.